 For your longer-form content like webinars and ebooks, save your sales team some time by providing a written synopsis or summary deck.

 Given that I work for a company that creates a ton of great content, I often find it difficult to keep up with some of the longer-form pieces—hour-long webinars and 50-page ebooks just don't always fit into my schedule, as much as I’d like them to.

 The reality is you want your sales team to spend as much time selling your product as they can, but you don't want them to ignore your marketing content.

 Give them a helping hand by providing a summary of the content that includes both the target persona and why a prospect might care about this topic.

 If your sales team still isn’t putting your content to good use, it’s time to ask them why.

-Forget coffee — content is for closers.
+Content is for closers!
 Learn how to build a content library optimized for sales enablement.